-The Bierton Society of Particular Baptists was formed in 1831 and the author of this book is the last surviving member of the Bierton church.
-He solemnly subscribed to these articles when joining the church, on the 8th of January 1976, and strove to maintain these tenets of religion.
-Knowing also covenants must not be broken nor the terms added to once made Gal.
-3 15.
-Also covenant breaking is wrong and against God Rom I 31):
+The Bierton Society of Particular Baptists was formed in 1831, and the author of this book is the last surviving member of the Bierton church.
+He solemnly subscribed to these Articles when joining the church on the 8th of January, 1976, and strove to uphold these tenets of religion-knowing also that covenants must not be broken, nor terms added to, once made (Galatians 3:15).
+Covenant-breaking is wrong and contrary to God (Romans 1:31).

-These articles were personally transcribed from the original trust deed held by Miss Bertha Ellis.
-The document was signed by the son of John Warburton from Trowbridge.
+These Articles were personally transcribed from the original trust deed held by Miss Bertha Ellis.
+The document was signed by the son of John Warburton of Trowbridge.